faizanahemad/science-reader/new_features.md

     - Multi-Agent with multiple persona based research assist.
     - NQS
     - TODO: `.replace(/\n/g, '<br>')` for various parts of text.
-    - Request model to provide code in numpy/python/pytorch instead of formulas based on its understanding.
-    - Chat: Control how many times we should run web search.
     - Handle too long input exception.
-    - Wikipedia and Wolfram and other structured KG integration
     - Multiple workers by making server stateless and using redis or other db for state.
-    - Change the title once first message is created.
     - Prompt optimisation and checking output of all LLM calls
     - Query reformulation if we need multi-turn for chat based Doc QnA